 The Syracuse University Florence campus located in and around Piazza Savonarola lies just outside of Florence’s medieval town center and consists of five historic buildings, all within easy walking distance of the city center.

 Villa Rossa is the campus hub.
 Most administrative offices, classrooms, the computer lab and snack bar are located here.
-Access to the garden, the Villino, the Annex and Dependance are all from the Villa Rossa located at n.
-15 Piazza Savonarola.
-Designed and built as a private residence by Italian nobleman Mario Gigliucci for his family of five in 1892, this unique, brick-colored villa has been home to the university’s Florence program since 1959.
+Access to the garden, the Villino, the Annex and Dependance are all from the Villa Rossa located at Piazza Savonarola n.
+15. Designed and built as a private residence by Italian nobleman Mario Gigliucci for his family of five in 1892, this unique, brick-colored villa has been home to the university’s Florence program since 1959.

-The Villino building is home to SU Florence’s library, faculty offices and three classrooms.
-The library consists of six reading rooms, a DVD viewing room (the teatrino), students photocopiers and scanners, and personal storage lockers.
-The library’s books, journals, and DVDs have been selected to support the curriculum and beyond.
-The second and third levels of the building house classrooms and faculty offices.
+The Villino houses SU Florence’s library, faculty offices and four classrooms.
+The library has six study rooms, a DVD viewing room, a photocopier, scanner, and printer, and storage lockers.
+The library’s books, journals, and DVDs have been selected mainly to support the curriculum, but the collection goes beyond academics, as well.

-The Annex, located next to Villa Rossa, houses four classrooms, the doctor’s office, a student lounge, and a professional working kitchen.
-Most Italian language classes are help in the Annex.
+The Annex, located next to Villa Rossa, has four classrooms, the doctor’s office, a student lounge, and a professional kitchen.
+Most Italian language classes are held in the Annex.

 The printmaking studio is located in a separate building across from the Villino on Via della Robbia, 99.